metaschema/oxyzen/README.md

 In json's dbs the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" been preferable, scalable and reusable, sharable also, talking with people.

-Most of the projects for the micro and the small business could be covered by a bunch of collections, given firebase's integrated login.
+Many, many, many projects could be covered by a bunch of collections, given firebase's integrated login.
 I figured, if i was to use a document collections structure for a project I could as well benefit from the know factors of the data structure.

 Given your db follows or can follow a "collectionS of documentS structure", this project is a javascript library meant to use with firebase in web applications.
 It enables some handy feat, with extreme ease of use: